codeborne/klite/slf4j/README.md

 ## Other slf4j backends

-This module uses the slf4j 2.0 ServiceLoader mechanism to provide a simple logger to slf4j.
+This module uses the slf4j 2.x ServiceLoader mechanism to provide a simple logger to slf4j.
 This implementation is much lighter than `slf4j-simple.jar` and is easier to extend/configure.

-If you want to use another (much bigger) backend (e.g. logback), then ensure that it supports slfj4 2.0 and that it is before this module on classpath.
+If you want to use another (much bigger) backend (e.g. logback), then ensure that it supports slfj4 2.x ServiceLoader and that it is before this module on classpath.